The School of Nursing offers Undergraduate and Graduate Programs of Study.

 Students apply to all graduate and certificate programs through the Graduate School

 .
 There are two types of Certificates offered by the School of Nursing: a post master's certificate and a graduate certificate.

 The purpose of the post-master's certificate is to offer an individual who already holds a master's degree an opportunity to complete coursework toward a different specialty than the original graduate degree.
 Upon completion of the post master's certificate the individual meets academic requirements for certification in that specialty.

 The purpose of the graduate certificate is to offer an individual who holds a bachelor's degree, an opportunity to complete coursework in a specialty.
 Once the certificate is obtained, the 12 credit hours from these courses can later be applied toward the MSN degree.

-All of our degree programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through 2021, and approved by the North Carolina Board of Nursing.
+The baccalaureate degree in nursing and master's degree in nursing at UNC Charlotte is accredited by the Commission on Collegiate Nursing Education (CCNE) through 2021, and approved by the North Carolina Board of Nursing.
 Comments or letters from individuals can be mailed to:

 One Dupont Circle, NW Suite 530